gato957/NewProject/README.md

 # NewProject
 My new project

-./yourshell - zawiera skrypt do wyświetlania informacji o branch name (branch)
+./yourshell - plik z bashrc do modyfikacji